Updated: Nov 28, 2022

 Perhaps.
-If you and your partner have the same bank account, credit cards, checks, and other financial instruments, you will be obligated to pay the bill.
+You will be obligated to pay the bill if you and your partner have the same bank account, credit cards, checks, and other financial instruments.
 You would not be responsible if the credit cards or accounts were opened using only your spouse's details as a guide.
-Prior to the remainder of the estate being split among the heirs, creditors generally recover their debts from the estate.
+Before the remainder of the estate is split among the heirs, creditors generally recover their debts from the estate.

 What is the best way to find out whether there was a Will?

 To begin, contact the Probate Court in the county where the decedent resided.
 If the Will was filed, it is possible that the public will be able to view it.
 You can also buy a copy of the book.
 You may also employ a Probate Lawyer or legal service bureau to conduct your search and obtain a copy on your behalf.

 However, many people, including those with significant assets, die without a Will.
 Furthermore, whether the decedent owned all of his or her assets in a living trust or a shared ownership agreement, the Will does not need to be probated.

 What if anyone dies and I am in control of the Will?